saieeshb/quartz/content/notes/Prokaryotic Transcription.md

   2. Promoter
 	  1. Negative numbered nucleotides refer to nucleotides of the promoter regions while positive nucleotides refer to the nucleotides of the gene region.
   3. No exons or introns in prokaryotes.
-  4. Somewhere at the 3' end, a strech of Gs and Cs are formed which form the stem-loop sequence.
+  4. Somewhere at the 3' end, a stretch of Gs and Cs are formed which form the stem-loop sequence.
 	  1. The Gs and Cs bind to each other creating the stem-loop sequence shown above.
 	  2. The stem loop (being big) blocks the RNA Polymerase from continuing to transcribe, hence effectively ending the process of transcription.
   5. No transcriptional processing happens in prokaryotes.